 \subsection{Introduction of action-angle coordinates}

 \emph{Action-angle coordinates} are a set of canonical coordinates used to describe integrable Hamiltonian systems.
-They are particularly useful for studying periodic and quasi-periodic motion.
-From Arnold's book \cite{MR997295}, we know that for an integrable systems $(M, \om, F)$ we can find local coordinates
+They are particularly useful for studying periodic and quasi-periodic orbits.
+From Arnold's book \cite{MR997295}, we know that for an integrable system $(M, \om, F)$ we can find local coordinates

-for $U$ a simply-connected open set of regular values of a proper momentum map $F$ such that \begin{itemize} \item the momentum map $F$ depends only on the \emph{action coordinates} $A_1$ and $A_2$, \item the coordinates are symplectic, in the sense that $\omega = \der A_1 \wedge \der \alpha_1 + \der A_2 \wedge \der \alpha_2$, and \item the evolutions of the \emph{angle coordinates} $\alpha_1$ and $\alpha_2$ under Hamiltonian equations for $J$ and $H$ are linear in time. \end{itemize} The Hamiltonian vector fields for $A_1$ and $A_2$ are extremely simple:
+where $U$ is a simply-connected open set of regular values of a proper momentum map $F$ such that \begin{itemize} \item the momentum map $F$ depends only on the \emph{action coordinates} $A_1$ and $A_2$, \item the coordinates are symplectic, in the sense that $\omega = \der A_1 \wedge \der \alpha_1 + \der A_2 \wedge \der \alpha_2$, and \item the evolutions of the \emph{angle coordinates} $\alpha_1$ and $\alpha_2$ under Hamiltonian equations for $J$ and $H$ are linear in time. \end{itemize} The Hamiltonian vector fields for $A_1$ and $A_2$ are extremely simple:

 The action-angle coordinates are closely related to the periodic lattice: the Hamiltonian flows for $A_1$ and $A_2$ are both $2\pi$-periodic.
 In the semitoric case, we always take the first action variable $A_1 = J$, since $J$ generates a Hamiltonian circle action.
 As for the second action variable $A_2$, we define